Work Experience

 2021-2023

-Over the course of my employment at the University of Sydney, I advanced from a Senior Governance Officer to a Senior Executive Governance Specialist.
-I provided high-level support to committees of Senate, the University Executive and the Academic Board at the University, and advised the Chancellor, Vice-Chancellor, Chief Governance Officer, and Governing Body Chairs on significant matters arising.
-This involved conducting research outside of meetings as required, strong relationship management and management of stakeholder expectations when coordinating reports and analyses to support decision-making and providing briefings on key strategic items of business ahead of meetings.
-I planned and prepared agendas to ensure effective and efficient meetings, minute meetings, prepared University-wide communications of decisions-made, and tracked actions arising from meetings.
+I provided high-level support to committees of Council, the University Executive and the Academic Board at the University, and advised the Chancellor, Vice-Chancellor, Chief Governance Officer, and Governing Body Chairs on significant matters arising.
+This necessitated strong relationship management and management of stakeholder expectations, coordinating reports and analyses to support decision-making and socialising and advising on key strategic items of business ahead of meetings.

 Centre Manager, Hydrogen Energy Research Centre (HERC)